 Whether you need a quick baby shower gift, an inexpensive Easter basket surprise or you just want a very beginner-friendly project to use up some stash yarn, this bunny is hop-py to help!

-You’ll find this pattern extremely easy to customize and substitute yarns, making it simple to work up in many different sizes, colors and textures.
-Since it requires only single crochet stitches and some very basic seaming, it is a perfect project for beginner crocheters who’d like to make something adorable with their first practice swatch.
+Since it requires only single crochet stitches and some very basic seaming, it’s the perfect amigurumi for beginners who’d like to make something adorable with their first practice swatch.

 • Lion Brand Homespun Thick & Quick (Weight: 6/super bulky - 160 yds, 8 oz)